-We are the one-stop self-help RV safety website for novice and experienced RVers providing tow ratings, vehicle tow rating reviews, tire load charts, manufacturer tow rating charts, towing guides, RV safety articles and videos, and much more.
-The "Before You Buy RV" SAE J2807 compliant RV Tow Check App, and our Truck Camper Load Check App, will assist you with matching up tow vehicles, trailers and truck campers.
-Desktop users can access our free industry-leading 13-point weight safety reports for 5th wheel, gooseneck and conventional trailers that may ensure the weight safety ratings aren't exceeded.
-FWS assists all RV travelers, including truck camper owners, all who tow fifth wheel or gooseneck trailers, and conventional trailers such as bumper pull travel trailers, boat trailers, and utility trailers will find important need-to-know safety information.
+Welcome to the one-stop self-help RV safety information service for novice and experienced RVers.
+You'll find vehicle tow rating reviews, tire load charts, manufacturer tow rating charts, towing guides, RV safety articles and videos, and much more.
+The "Before You Buy RV" SAE J2807 compliant RV Tow Check App and the Truck Camper Load Check App will assist you with matching up tow vehicles, trailers, and truck campers.
+Desktop users can access the free industry-leading 13-point weight safety report for conventional trailers to ensure the weight safety ratings aren't exceeded.
+This website assists all RV travelers.
+Owners of truck campers, fifth wheel or gooseneck trailers, conventional trailers (travel trailers), boat trailers, and utility trailers will find important need-to-know safety information.
 There is info for motorcoach owners too.
-The RV Weight Safety Report App is the industry-leading 13-point weight safety report for fifth wheel or gooseneck trailer owners.
+The RV Weight Safety Report App is the industry-leading 13-point weight safety report for fifth wheel and gooseneck trailer owners.
 Please continue to scroll down to see more and look at all the available information in the menu above.